tabarra/txAdmin/dev_notes.md

 > v2.0.0
 - [ ] show error when saving discord settings with wrong token
 - [ ] fix bug: resources page when you type then delete what you typed, it shows hidden default resources

+increase ajax timeouts

+- vRP grabs the first matched ID
+- esx uses licenses
+- For txAdmin:
+    - `players` table: index by license ID
+        - Name (overwrite on every update)
+        - Last connection timestamp
+        - Notes
+        - Online time counter
+    - `ids_data`
+        - timestamp
+        - IDs array
+        - author (the admin name)
+        - type [ban|warn]
+        - message (reason)

+- How do I do whitelisting in a smart way?
+    - By license?
+    - By any ID?
+    - Could we add a temp ID to memory and show it on the `deferral.done()`?

 ## "in the roadmap"